Slides

 Slide Lake is now much smaller than before the flood caused by some of the slide created dam giving away.
 That event will be discussed more below.
 Some 60' of the slide dam washed away so this lake was 60' deeper before the great flood.

-Click here for more Geology pages
+Click here for another slide

 Click here for more Miscellaneous Subjects